aaronzomback/TimeTravelerGame/README.md

 ## About

-Travel the depths of space and time with CloudR45, a friendly AI agent whose mission is to introduce you to time travel.
+Join your travel agent CloudR45 and journey through the depths of space and time for encounters with historical figures such as Genghis Khan and Napoleon.

 ## Structure & Design Principles